n8/whotheyfollow/README.md

-#Welcome to Who They Follow
+#People to Follow on Twitter

 Who inspires the people who inspire me.